se701-group6/A2/README.md

 See [List of Contributors](https://github.com/SOFTENG701G1/A1/wiki/List-of-contributors) to see who worked on this project.
 Remember to add yourself to this file if you also worked on it :blush:

 # License
-This Project is licensed under GNU General Public License v3.0.
+This project is licensed under GNU General Public License v3.0.
 See [LICENSE.md](https://github.com/SOFTENG701G1/A1/blob/master/LICENSE.md) for more details

 # Acknowledgements
 * Special thanks to Kelly Blincoe